APN-Pucky/hPMML/CONTRIBUTING.md

 ### Code formatting

 * **Follow the style you see used in the primary repository**
-* For indentation, *cPMML* follows a slightly modified version of [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) **The utility script [format.sh](format.sh) has been included to help you enforce the requested style**.
+* For indentation, *hPMML* follows a slightly modified version of [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) **The utility script [format.sh](format.sh) has been included to help you enforce the requested style**.